vpubchain/particl-core/test/README.md

 vpub-tx.
 - [lint](/test/lint/) which perform various static analysis checks.

-The util tests are run as part of `make check` target.
+The util tests are run as vp of `make check` target.
 The functional tests and lint scripts are run by the travis continuous build process whenever a pull request is opened.
 All sets of tests can also be run locally.

 # Running tests locally

-Before tests can be run locally, Particl Core must be built.
+Before tests can be run locally, Vpub Core must be built.
 See the [building instructions](/doc#building) for help.

 ### Functional tests